fslev/json-compare/README.md

 JSONCompare.assertMatches(expectedString, actualString); // assertion passes
 ```

-Data can be represented as any JSON convertible object:
+Both expected and actual can be represented as any JSON convertible object:
 ```javascript
 String expectedString = "{\"a\":1, \"b\": [4, \"ipsum\", \"\\\\d+\"]}";